 Enjoy the Chase Sapphire Reserve

-With the Sapphire Reserve, you earn three points per dollar on all travel and dining purchases.
 Very few rewards cards offer higher purchase reward rates on these categories.

 In addition to the purchase rewards, the Sapphire Reserve also has a robust redemption program.
 Points are worth 1.5 cents each when you book award travel directly through Chase.
 Most credit card rewards programs have a maximum value of 1.0 cents per point.
-The difference adds up quickly as every 10,000 points are worth $150 with the Sapphire Reserve and $100 with other rewards cards.
+The difference adds up quickly.
+Every 10,000 points are worth $150 with the Sapphire Reserve and $100 with other rewards cards.
 Unless you earn more in purchase rewards (i.e. greater than three points per dollar), it’s hard to beat the Sapphire Reserve.